visual-framework/vf-core/components/vf-mega-menu/README.md

 This component targets WCAG 2.1 AA accessibility.

-It is harmful to user to hide critical information in a mega menu.
+Hiding critical or essintal information in a mega menu is harmful to users.

 ## Install